ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Holly Springs gazette._](https://chroniclingamerica.loc.gov/lccn/sn87090028/1843-06-30/ed-1/seq-1)

 #### 1843-06-30 &middot; Holly Springs, Misp. [i.e. Miss.]

 <table style="width: 100%;"><tr><td style="width: 50%">

-then : so shall it be when we are gone, like
-autumn ieaves; to enrich our mother earth.
 The sun, the moon, and the stars, will shine
 a brightly over our graves as they do now
 around our path ; the world will have the